 One mechanism for stimulating support for a management plan is to link the management of the site to that of another site in another country in the same flyway (i.e. a site which harbours the same birds at a different time of the year).
 The significance of this linkage can be a useful tool in raising public awareness (see Box 5).
 If a site in a poor country is linked to one in a rich country, this ‘twinning’ of sites may also facilitate fund raising.
 The potential for twinning in the AEWA area has not as yet been adequately investigated.

-Ideally, responsibility for implementation and follow-up should be assigned to someone who can carry out his or her duties as part of a regular job (e.g. a representative of the owners or someone from a National Park Service or equivalent).
+Ideally, responsibility for implementation and follow-up should be assigned to someone who can carry out their duties as part of a regular job (e.g. a representative of the owners or someone from a National Park Service or equivalent).
 If this is not possible, responsibility should be with the project staff.
 The question of long-term responsibility should be taken into account in the management plan, and also in the budget.

 If responsibility for implementation is initially in the hands of temporary project staff, a major goal should be to institutionalise the management of the site, so that someone can take over on a permanent (or semi-permanent) basis.